wayfareio/wayfare.io/faq/coworking.markdown

 ##### What are your open coworking hours?

-Both Wayfare locations are open for coworking Monday-Friday from 9am to 5pm.
-Wayfare members receive exclusive access to extended hours (24/7 for dedicated desk & office members and 7am to 7pm for all other coworking plans — barring any special events).
+Both FLDWRK locations are open for coworking Monday-Friday from 9am to 5pm.
+FLDWRK members receive exclusive access to extended hours (24/7 for dedicated desk & office members and 7am to 7pm for all other coworking plans — barring any special events).

-##### Can I work at Wayfare on the weekends?
+##### Can I work at FLDWRK on the weekends?

-Wayfare is closed on the weekends for coworking, but dedicated members have keys to access their offices on the weekends.
+ FLDWRK is closed on the weekends for coworking, but dedicated members have keys to access their offices on the weekends.

 Occasionally we host fun weekend events and we’d love for you to join us!
-Subscribe to our newsletter to join the Wayfare community & get to know others in your city.
+Subscribe to our newsletter to join the FLDWRK community & get to know others in your city.

 ##### Can I bring friends, team members, or clients to work alongside me?